 Edward Taft was owner of the New York and Boston Despatch Express Company.

-Edward and Adelaide Taft and Cora Taft continued to live there during the 1895-1896 winter season, but thereafter made their primary residence in Bourne.
+Edward and Adelaide Taft and Cora Taft continued to live at 320 Commonwealth during the 1895-1896 winter season, but thereafter made their primary residence in Bourne.
 They continued to own 320 Commonwealth and lease it to others.

 By the 1900-1901 winter season, 320 Commonwealth once again was the residence of Edward and Adelaide Taft.
 They had lived at the Hotel Kempton at 237 Berkeley during the previous season.
 They continued to live there in 1903.

 By the 1903-1904 winter season, the Tafts had moved to New York City and 320 Commonwealth was the home of Philip Shelton Sears and his wife Mary Cabot (Higginson) Sears.
 He was a lawyer and trustee, and later would become a noted sculptor.
 They previously had lived at 4 Gloucester.
 They also maintained a home, The Pines, in Pride’s Crossing.